abarim-mud/abarim-mud.github.io/player.markdown

 This guide is aimed towards the experienced MUD players in order to help them get familiar with AbarimMUD.

+## Classes, Leveling Up and Skill Points
+AbarimMUD has 4 standard RPG classes: Warrior, Rogue, Mage and Cleric.
+A player chooses one of it as their primary class when creating the character.
+The class and level would determine the player hitpoints/mana/moves/etc.
+Also there are abilities that are exclusive only for specific classes (aka primary abilities).

 ## Starting Up

 AbarimMUD is 6-direction MUD(north, south, east, west, up, down).